nmohankumarcse/LogFileViewer/README.md

 # LogFileViewer
 Parses the log information.
 It detects URL, Json, XML in the log.
-For Json and XML tree UI will helps to understand the hierarchy of the data flow.
+For Json and XML type of data, Tree UI will help you to understand the hierarchy of the data flow.

 Copy paste xcode console log and view your log